 • The facility includes Quick Turn Around (QTA) facilities, four operational floors (ready/return), with the 5th floor including a Bus Plaza, Customer Service Building and employee parking.

-• A consolidated compressed natural gas (CNG) busing operation will shuttle customers between the main terminal and the RCF saving emissions and traffic congestion.
+• A consolidated compressed natural gas (CNG) busing operation shuttles customers between the main terminal and the RCF saving emissions and traffic congestion.

-• 20 shuttle buses will be used at peak periods with less than three minute waiting times
+• 20 shuttle buses used at peak periods with less than three minute waiting times

-• Each of the four operational floors will cover 400,000 square feet or 10 acres.
+• Each of the four operational floors cover 400,000 square feet or 10 acres.

 • 5,400 vehicles can be accommodated or 1,250 per operational floor

 • The four QTAs include 22 car washes, 48 gas pumps, 48 vacuums, plus minor maintenance service and support area

 • The QTAs are designed reclaim, filter and reuse 85% of the water used to wash cars.

 • The customer service building covers 50,000 square feet

 • 3,900 jobs were created over construction as well as $25 million in local taxes